 2. VFR Advisories: The far right-hand column is for the VFR Advisories count.
-The count is used in various studies of expanded ARTCC service.
+The count is used in various studies of expanded ARTCC service and is required of all facilities.

 b.
-REVERSE SIDE: Facilities that need to use the back of the form must repeat the entries for the month, the year, and the facility location identifier.
+REVERSE SIDE: Facilities which are required to use the back side for any reason must repeat the entries for the month, the year, and the facility location identifier.

 1. Oceanic Operations: The primary use of the back of the form is for Oceanic operations.
-If a facility has oceanic airspace, unless reported by other means, Oceanic operations must be filled in each day by category.
-If a category has no Oceanic operations for a day, leave it blank, (do not use a zero).
-These columns are added horizontally to get the "TOTAL" Oceanic operations column.
+If a facility has oceanic airspace, Oceanic operations must be filled in each day by category.
+If a category has no Oceanic operations for a day, leave it blank, do not use a zero.
+These columns are added across to get the "TOTAL" Oceanic operations column.
 At the bottom of the form, a row marked "TOTAL" is for the monthly total of each column.

-2. Grand Total: Add the Domestic total to the Oceanic total to get a grand total for the day.
-The form is designed to be folded so that the three columns are side by side.
-Folding instructions are printed on the form.
+2. Grand Total: For the convenience of the facility (it is not keypunched), this column provides space to add the Domestic total to the Oceanic total to get a grand total for the day.
+The form is designed to be folded so that the three columns are side by side and folding instructions are printed on the form.